Skip to main content

 If a third party cannot tell whether the work is complete without asking what you meant, the scope is too loose.
 Use a Statement of Work to spell out deliverables, included revision rounds, required client inputs, and the acceptance or completion standard.

-Write it in direct terms: "You will receive [deliverables], with [X] revision rounds included.
+Write it in direct terms: "You will receive the agreed deliverables, with a defined number of revision rounds included.
 Requests outside scope require separate written approval."
 If you skip that detail, scope creep can arrive as a string of "small tweaks" that turns into unpaid work.

 Payment terms should leave no room for interpretation.
 State the amount, currency, invoice timing, and the exact event that triggers payment.
 "On completion" only works if completion is already defined in the SOW.